 The 4 C’s

-The round cut is the most popular among brides-to-be, with a princess cut taking a distant second.
-Almost 90% of brides go with a white gold or platinum band, according to The Knot; gold bands have been falling out of favor for years.
+Round diamonds are the most sought after and most traditional shape for an engagement ring and actually account for 60% of engagement ring shapes.
+Oval-shaped diamonds have been gaining popularity over the past two of three years as they elongate the hand.
+Many brides prefer a white gold or platinum band as gold bands have been falling out of favor for years.
 Most rings feature a colorless diamond center stone (averaging about 1.1 carats) along with side stones or accents, for a total average weight of 1.6 carats.
 The most popular type of setting is a prong setting at 32%, which pairs brilliantly with a round cut.
 So, if you want to make a safe bet on that perfect ring, go with a white gold band, a 1.1 carat round diamond in a prong setting, and 0.5 carats in side stones.

 Speaking of safety, don’t forget to buy engagement ring insurance when you’ve found that perfect bauble.
 Engagement ring insurance from Lavalier gives you and your bride-to-be peace of mind wherever you go.
 If your ring is lost, damaged, stolen, or simply disappears one day, Lavalier has you covered.